 Take part in a Funetics activity

 England Athletics have launched ‘Funetics’ – a programme that has been designed to reflect the requirements of the National Curriculum Key Stage 1 and 2.
 Their website has videos demonstrating FUN activities based on fundamental core movement skills: running, jumping and throwing.

 Look after your mind and body with Her Spirit

 A personalised coaching and community app for your mind and body – including live daily workouts, a weekly podcast, weekly community challenges, weekly live meditations, and immune boosting recipes.

 Try a relaxing yoga session with Cosmic Kids Yoga

-It’s important to take time to look after physical and mental wellbeing while social distancing.
+It’s important to take time to look after physical and mental wellbeing.